noflo/noflo-swagger-client/README.md

 The environment variables supported are formatted with `SWAGGER_<NAMESPACE>_<KEYNAME>`.
 For example to populate the API key to the pet store API used as example above, you'd set it with `SWAGGER_PETSTORE_APIKEY`.
 With this, all components needing API key authentication will set the `api_key` header to the value from the environment variable.

+## Loading Swagger definitions from the file system

+By default the Swagger definitions are requested from their supplied URL.
+It is however possible to pass a local file instead by giving its path via the `file` parameter, replacing the normal `url` parameter.

 ## Component icons

 Custom icon can be set for a library by adding an `icon` key to the definition.